zero01101/openOutpaint/README.md

   - optional grid snapping for precision
   - optional overmasking for better seams between outpaints (suggested by @lifeh2o ([a](https://www.reddit.com/r/StableDiffusion/comments/ywf8np/i_made_a_completely_local_offline_opensource/iwl6s06/),[b](https://www.reddit.com/r/StableDiffusion/comments/ys9lhq/kollai_an_infinite_multiuser_canvas_running_on/ivzygwk/?context=3)) and i think it's a slick idea)
   - "temporary" monitors at the bottom to see exactly what mask/image you're feeding img2img, no i'm certainly not using them as actual imagedata sources or anything
+  - saves your preferences to browser localstorage for maximum convenience

  ## operation